openpublishoperation/devops-learn-pr/docs/git/migrate-other-systems-to-git.md

     legacy branch.
 3. Add and commit all files.
 (Due to the way Git stores history, only the files that differ in this branch will actually be uploaded.)
-4. Push your new branch to Visual Studio Team Services.
+4. Push your new branch to Azure DevOps.
 5. Checkout master again to prepare for the next branch.

 ### Prerequisites

 Install [Git for Windows](https://git-scm.com/download/win) if you haven’t done so already.
 Make sure to **Enable Git Credential Manager** during the installation so you can easily connect to Team